WaterlessPiano2/Portfolio/pages/posts/createSolanaTokens.md

 If you are unsure of what a command does just add `--help` after it without any inputs.
 Also use `--verbose` when runing the commands to get more information.

-1. Create a wallet with publick and private keys
+1. Create a wallet with public and private keys and then send 0.01 Sol to this wallet

 ```
    input -> solana-keygen new --force